 Iceland photo workshops

 Landscape Photography Tuition is included for all levels of photographer.
 There is something for beginners & advanced photographers.
 Tuition in the Magic Cloth Technique will also be included in the workshops, so read this and bring your dark filters.
 General photography instruction is always available in our small groups.
-Expect to work and expect to learn during these five full days of photography.
+Expect to work & learn during these five full days of photography.

 The beach at Jökulsarlon is often littered with beautiful glacial ice which has been further sculpted by the Ocean.
 Winter mornings can offer unique opportunities to catch the first rays of sun behind the glacial ice chunks.
 We spend quality time at the Ice-Beach on these Iceland Photo Workshops.